OrganicityEu-Platform/oppnet/README.md

 #### OppNet legacy

+More to come... info for users

 #### Customized application

-More to come... info for the developers
+More to come... info for developers

 ###### Install the app